Return to TiltPlate page

 3-5 days in the lower 48 states.
 The domestic packaging and shipping

-costs are $20 KARLock, $55 Standard model, and $85 for the Monster model.
+costs are listed on the main page.
 We also ship to Alaska, Hawaii, and

 Canada, but the rates are slightly higher.
 Please email me for